Design Icon: Ettore Sottsass

-Following his experience with Olivetti, in the early 1981, Sottsass founded the Memphis Design with a group of young Milanese architects and designers that were soon joined by famous international postmodern designers and architects that has radically changed the scenario of Italian and world design.
+Following his experience with Olivetti, in the early 1980s, Sottsass founded the Memphis Milano movement with a group of young Milanese architects and designers, driven by the dissatisfaction caused by previous design movements.
+Milan was becoming more and more the centerstage of the design world, and the city’s cultural relevance pushed the creative world to refute the current standard in every aspect of daily life.
+Alongside Ettore Sottsass, Alessandro Mendini, Michele De Lucchi, Aldo Cibic, Natalie du Pasquier, George Sowden and many more were soon joined by famous international postmodern designers and architects, radically changed the scenario of Italian and world design.